 - Place bowl of chocolate ganache in the fridge for a total of 40 minutes.
 Every 10 minutes, take the bowl out and whisk it to keep it smooth.
 At the end of the 40 minutes, it should be thick and cool to the touch.
 If it isn't thick enough, then place in fridge for another 10 minutes and check again.

-- Use a mixer, beat cooled chocolate ganache on medium-high for 1-2 minutes.
+- Use a mixer, beat cooled chocolate ganache on medium-high for 20 seconds.
 It should get very light in color and become very fluffy.
-If the ganache is too cold, or you placed it in fridge overnight, allow the ganache to sit on the counter for 40 minutes to 1 hour, then re-whip to get it fluffy again.

 Chocolate Cream Cheese Frosting